Cycle holidays in Italy: a growing trend

 Knowing the climatic conditions of the place you want to visit is a valid best practice for every tourist and it’s even more important for a cyclist.
 We have already discussed the topic Weather in Puglia in a dedicated article.
 Here we will only say that temperatures in Puglia are extremely favorable for a Cycling holidays, almost all year round, although, spring and autumn are undoubtedly the ideal seasons for organizing a cycling holiday.
 Spring begins early and is neither too hot or too cold.
 While autumn makes the first cold feel only at the end of November.

 And then there is summer.
 Needless to say, Puglia is wonderful in the summer.
 Of course, it can sometimes get hot (otherwise what summer would it be?)
 But it is a dry heat and never excessively humid.
 And then there will always be a beach to cool off!

-At the table after a ride… a whole other taste
+Puglia food… at the table after a ride? a whole other taste

 One thing is certain.
 Indeed two.
 Pedaling makes you hungry and in Puglia the food is delicious!
 When these two things come together, well, then the result is wonderful!
 The cyclists who have already spent their cycling holidays in Puglia Italy know this very well: at the end of a long ride or a hard stage, there is nothing more rewarding than a table spread with wines and dishes from Puglia.
 Not to mention the “in-itinere” breaks, maybe with the typical bread from Altamura or with taralli and capocollo from Martina Franca, or why not, with some “discovered” mozzarella in one of the many farms that you will meet during the trip.